textileio/community/docs/powergate/admin.md

 Powergate's backend server may be configured with an admin auth token to restrict access only to clients that provide the token with their requests.

-!!!warning
+!!!info
     Be sure to set the admin token correctly in your [client of choice](/powergate/#powergate-apis).

+!!!info
+    Note that if you're running Powergate using a [local dev net](/powergate/localnet/#localnet-with-powergate), there is no admin auth token set by default, so you don't have to provide it.

 In the case of the Powergate CLI, `pow`, the admin token can be provided with the `--admin-token` flag, or by setting the `POW_ADMIN_TOKEN` environment variable.